eight04/rollup-plugin-cjs-es/README.md

 So that `bar.js` is not loaded until `require("foo").foo()` is called.

-With this plugin, you can use the same feature in CommonJS syntax, by writing the require statement as a promise (`Promise.resolve(require("..."))`):
+With this plugin, you can use the same feature in CommonJS syntax, by writing the require statement inside a promise i.e. `Promise.resolve(require("..."))` (must set `options.dynamicImport` to `true`):

 ```js
 module.exports = {